CaNS-World/CaNS/README.md

 ## Motivation

 This project aimed first at being a modern alternative to the well-known FISHPACK routines (Paul Swarztrauber & Roland Sweet, NCAR) for solving a three-dimensional Helmholtz equation.
-After noticing some works simulating canonical flows with expensive iterative solvers -- when fast direct solvers could have been used instead -- it seemed natural to create a versatile tool and make it available.
+After noticing some works simulating canonical flows with iterative solvers -- when faster direct solvers could have been used instead -- it seemed natural to create a versatile tool and make it available.
 This code can be used as a first base code for which solvers for more complex flows can be developed (e.g. extensions with ficticious domain methods).

 ## Method